matthewKeville/flummox/docs/develop/dev-server.md

-ReBoggled (development) is deployed on my linux box at dream-land@duckdns.org Due to some of the quirks of my verizon issued router, services will be using non-conventional ports.
+ReBoggled (development) is deployed on my linux box at reboggled.duckdns.org

+Due to some of the quirks of my verizon issued router, services will be using non-conventional ports as exposed through the router.
+The actual services run on defaults but the port forwarding maps to different public ports.

 sshd    : 2222 (22)
 mariadb : 3333 (3306)
+tomcat  : 8085 (8080)

+When accessing the server, use the LHS ports.
+So for example to access the website we go to `http://reboggled.duckdns.org:8085`

 # Accessing the development server